LUMC/galaxy-launcher/docs/user_guide/configure_cluster_instance.md

 In `host_vars/cluster_example_host/cluster_settings.yml` there is a section on how to set UIDs and names to already existing users on your cluster.
 In this way you can use service accounts on your cluster to run galaxy.

-In order to do this galaxy-docker-ansible has to build a custom image with the right UIDs.
+In order to do this galaxy-launcher has to build a custom image with the right UIDs.
 You can set the base version of this image by using the `bgruening_galaxy_stable_version` variable.

 ## Setting up ssh key pairs for galaxy users
-Galaxy-docker-ansible uses three users to run the playbook
+galaxy-launcher uses three users to run the playbook
 * `galaxy_docker_docker_user` which runs the docker container.
 * `galaxy_docker_web_user` which runs the web application and submits jobs to the cluster
 * `galaxy_docker_database_user` which manipulates the database